 I cooked food from Turkey and Cyprus on the fourth week because it was Christmas, and apparently St. Nicholas was a Turkish Saint.
 This caused mild confusion when my family expected me to bring an actual cooked Turkey to Christmas lunch.
-I stand by my choice, given that it’s often above 30 degrees Celsius in Brisbane at Christmas, and Turkish food is a little more suited to this climate than cooking and eating an entire Turkey.
-Turkish cuisine sits at the centre of many influences, including Middle Eastern, Greek, Caucasian and Asian.
-I always think cuisines that have had a long history of trade and culinary plasticity are the best – there’s just more flavours and influences historically for them to choose from, and the recipes that last are the best of the best.
+I stand by my choice, given that it’s often above 30 degrees Celsius in Brisbane at Christmas, and Turkish food is a little more suited to this climate than cooking and eating an entire turkey.
+Turkish cuisine sits at the centre of many influences, including Middle Eastern, Greek, Balkan, Caucasian and Asian.
+I’ve long held the suspicion that cuisines that have had a long history of trade and culinary plasticity are the best – there’s just more flavours and influences historically for them to choose from, and the recipes that last are often the best of the best.
 As the consumption of meat only became common outside of special celebrations in modern times, there is a healthy basis of vegetables to Turkish cuisine, showcasing tomato, capsicum, olives, artichokes, cabbage, celery, eggplants and, very prominently, a wide variety of legumes.
 There are hundreds of wonderful Turkish recipes that “upgrade” the humble vegetable into superstar status, for instance by stuffing them with spiced mixtures of grain or other vegetables before cooking, a category all of its own called “dolma”.
 I love this concept of creating a dish that might be shunned by picky children in other forms, but which is surely beloved by all who can see the love and patience poured into delicately assembling each dolma.
 Popular grains in Turkey include bulgur (cracked wheat, often used as a tasty filler for other dishes), rice and a wide range of leavened and unleavened breads made from wheat flour.
 Dairy features prominently in Turkish cuisine, with a huge variety of cheeses as well as thick delicious yoghurt, which can be served by itself or combined with other flavourings as a side to almost any meal.